rawpython/remi/README.md

 ```
 * set url_root in your remi script (see url_root_test.py for example)
 * restart apache, launch remi, use your browser to reach http://localhost/foo (note we use the default port 80 of apache frontend)

+# TODO
+At least :

+* move `url_root` to the right place inside remi (note that this variable should also be accessible from `gui.py`)
+* make `url_root` an optional parameter which defaults to `""`
+* test this feature with https/wss
+* continue implementation of some Remi widgets: where hard links are sent to the client (currently done : Image, VideoPlayer).